deepshika99/Attendance-marker/README.md

 To automate the google sheet using python refer to this tutorial: https://techwithtim.net/tutorials/google-sheets-python-api-tutorial/

+Edit:
-Limitations: I have not automated creating of date columns in header row, manually added them.
+1. Update 10/09/2020 Fixed "Limitations: I have not automated creating of date columns in header row, manually added them."
+Dates get automatically added and added a new feature of creating a list of absentees in worksheet2 in the workbook.
+Trying to clean up the code even further.